Home

 Questions swirl about police response

-The shooter, Salvador Ramos, 18, was killed on the scene.
+The shooter, Salvador Ramos, 18, was killed at the scene.

-Police now say it took over an hour from the first 911 name to stop the massacre.
+Police now say it took over an hour from the primary 911 call to cease the bloodbath.

-Households exterior school begged for motion
+Households outside school begged for motion

 Pete Williams and Jonathan Dienst contributed.